Mohan-10-15/NetworkPacketAnalyzer/README.md

 ⚠️ Disclaimer

-This project is strictly for educational purposes only.
+This project is strictly for educational and learning purposes only.
 Do NOT use this application on networks without proper authorization.

-The author is not responsible for any misuse.
+The author is not responsible for any misuse of this software.

-⭐ If you found this project helpful, consider giving it a star on GitHub!
+⭐ If you found this project useful, consider giving it a star on GitHub!